-Living with a dog, you may think they have a pretty good memories.
+If you live with a dog you may think they have a pretty good memory.
 After all, a dog who’s been through obedience training remembers commands and hand signals.
-And I know from years of dog walks that my pups seem to have a good memory for place (i.e., they always know which fences are the most fun to bark at and which shops will give them treats).
+And they always know which fences are the most fun to bark at and which shops will give them treats when they’re out for a walk.
+In fact, a dog’s sense of smell is like a superpower, as detailed in researcher Alexandra Horowitz’ fascinating work, and helps dogs “remember” plenty.

-But do dog memories work the same way as humans?
+But do dog memories work the same way as human memories?
 The answer is no, not really, but sometimes.
 Read on to learn how your dog’s memory works, and find links to research and more info.

 When you think about going for a walk, you probably remember specific walks you’ve taken in the past.
 You may reflect in your mind’s eye on a particular path, or recall the time it rained while you were out for a stroll.
 Dogs don’t really think that way— research shows, in fact, that they have very little direct recall.

-Instead, dogs have associative memory.
+Instead, dogs have an associative memory.
 Dogs remember people, places, and experiences based on associations they have with them.
+For example, they may “remember” walks because of their association with your walking shoes and get excited when they see you putting those shoes on.

 Although dogs don’t have the same kind of memory as we do, they can form negative associations that we may interpret as “bad memories.”